SQream/sqream_docs/connecting_to_sqream/client_platforms/spark.rst

      - The class name of the JDBC driver to use to connect to this URL.
    * - ``numPartitions``
      -
-     - The maximum number of partitions that can be used for parallelism in table reading and writing.
-This also determines the maximum number of concurrent JDBC connections.
+     - The maximum number of partitions that can be used for parallel processing in reading and writing tables. ``numPartitions`` also determines the maximum number of concurrent JDBC connections.
 If the number of partitions to write exceeds this limit, we decrease it to this limit by calling ``coalesce(numPartitions)`` before writing.
    * - ``queryTimeout``
      - 0
-     - The number of seconds the driver will wait for a Statement object to execute to the given number of seconds.
+     - The queryTimeout parameter in Spark determines the maximum number of seconds a query can run before it is automatically terminated.
 Zero means there is no limit.
-In the write path, this option depends on how JDBC drivers implement the API ``setQueryTimeout``, e.g., the h2 JDBC driver checks the timeout of each query instead of an entire JDBC batch.
+This parameter is used to help ensure that queries do not run for too long and consume excessive resources.
+The setQueryTimeout() method of the java.sql.Statement interface allows a JDBC driver to specify a timeout for each query instead of an entire JDBC batch.
+The H2 JDBC driver implements this API and will check the timeout of each query instead of an entire batch.
    * - ``fetchsize``
      - 1
-     - The JDBC fetch size, which determines how many rows to fetch per round trip.
-This can help performance on JDBC drivers which default to low fetch size (e.g. Oracle with 10 rows).
+     - The ``fetchsize`` parameter is an integer value that controls the number of rows that are internally fetched by the driver at a time.
+The ``fetchsize`` parameter can be adjusted to help enhance the performance of JDBC drivers that typically have a low number of rows being fetched (e.g. Oracle with 10 rows).
    * - ``batchsize``
      - 1000000
      - The JDBC batch size, which determines how many rows to insert per round trip.
 This can help performance on JDBC drivers.
 This option applies only to writing.